makevoid/gpt3_generate_app/templates/prompt_model_method.md

 # DESCRIPTION
-# write a ruby model method using Sequel that returns a list of tweets
+# write a ruby model method Tweet.all that returns a list of tweets using Sequel
 # IMPLEMENTATION
 def self.all
   new.all